git-pull/tao-of-tmux/manuscript/12-takeaway.md

 offers to pilot the terminal in ways previously thought impossible.

 We've covered the [server](#server), [session](#sessions), [window](#windows),
-and [pane](#panes) container concept.
+and [pane](#panes) concepts.
 Panes are shells, aka pseudoterminals, aka PTYs.
-The command system and how configurations are basically a file filled with commands.
+The command system and how [configurations](#config) are basically a file filled with commands.
 An overview of the [target](#targets) system, which lets you specify objects to interact with tmux commands.
 A breeze through [formats](#formats), a template system with variables toretrieve information on tmux' current state.
 How to [send keystrokes](#send-keys) and [copy from tmux panes](#capture-pane) programmatically.
 A lot of [terminal tricks](#tips-and-tricks) that work across platforms and well with tmux, including a [file watching workflow](#file-watching)